theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/destinations/general/column-name-style.md

 - **PrefixedCode**: The SAP technical column name is prefixed by SAP object name and the tilde character e.g., MAKT~MAKTX
 - **CodeAndText**: The SAP technical column name and the SAP description separated by an underscore are used as column name in the destination e.g., MAKTX_Material Description (Short Text).<br>
 - **TextAndCode**: The SAP description and the SAP technical column name description separated by an underscore are used as column name in the destination e.g., Material Description (Short Text)_MAKTX.
+- **Text**: The SAP description is used as column name in the destination e.g., Material Description (Short Text).